 But don’t worry – Zagreb has an extensive network of trams and buses.
-There’s no direct line though, so I would recommend taking a taxi – it’s a 15, 20-minute ride and it’s not going to be pricey.
+There’s no direct line though, so I would recommend taking a taxi – it’s a 15, to 20-minute ride and it’s not going to be pricey.

 Embrace your inner geek at the best fantasy store in Croatia

-	Here Be Dragons is an amazing fantasy store which first opened in Split (you can still find them there).
+Here Be Dragons is an amazing fantasy store that first opened in Split (you can still find them there).
 It then came to Zagreb and quickly became the most popular geek hangout.
 Here you’ll find a crazy amount of fantasy merchandise, and staff that knows everything about this genre.

 Take a picture with King’s Joffrey crown, stand side to side with a life-sized dragon, buy magic Harry Potter wands, and yield Jon Snow’s sword.
 It’s the ultimate geek experience!

 Go shopping at Ilica and Flower Square